-AFFO is defined by us as FFO excluding amortization of identifiable intangibles incurred in property acquisitions, straight-line rent adjustments to revenue from long-term leases, amortization costs incurred in originating debt, interest rate cap mark-to-market adjustments, amortization of non-cash equity compensation, acquisition and other costs, loss on extinguishment of debt, gain on involuntary conversion and non-recurring litigation-related expenses, less recurring capital spending.
+AFFO is defined by us as FFO excluding amortization of identifiable intangibles incurred in property acquisitions, straight-line rent adjustments to revenue from long-term leases, amortization costs incurred in originating debt, interest rate cap mark-to-market adjustments, amortization of non-cash equity compensation, acquisition and other costs, transaction pursuit costs, loss on modification/extinguishment of debt, gain on involuntary conversion, gain on termination of lease and non-recurring litigation-related expenses, less recurring capital spending.

 Historical cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
 In fact, real estate values have historically risen or fallen with market conditions.
 FFO is intended to be a standard supplemental measure of operating performance that excludes historical cost depreciation and valuation adjustments from net income.
 We consider FFO useful in evaluating potential property acquisitions and measuring operating performance.
 We further consider AFFO useful in determining funds available for payment of distributions.
-Neither FFO nor AFFO represent net income or cash flows from operations computed in accordance with GAAP.
+Neither FFO nor AFFO represent net income (loss) or cash flows from operations computed in accordance with GAAP.
 You should not consider FFO and AFFO to be alternatives to net income (loss) as reliable measures of our operating performance; nor should you consider FFO and AFFO to be alternatives to cash flows from operating, investing or financing activities (computed in accordance with GAAP) as measures of liquidity.